F1re-wA11/F1re-wA11/README.md

 Here are some ideas to get you started:
 -->
-- I’m currently working on CTF's
+- I’m currently working on Fullstack Development
-- I’m currently learning cybersecurity
+- I’m currently learning Backend Development
-- How to reach me: grayson.stutz@s.stemk12.org
+- How to reach me: graysonstutz@gmail.com
 - Pronouns: He/Him
-- Languages: Python, JS, HTML
+- Languages: Python, JS, HTML, CSS
 <!--
 - ⚡ Fun fact: ...
 - 💬 Ask me about ...